These are four considerations when you are identifying potential patient/public partners for your research project.

 - “Who has different access to health care services associated with this health issue?”
 Think about geographical barriers (i.e. urban/rural) and systemic barriers (i.e. colonialism, racism, sexism, homophobia, ableism, classism, etc.).

 - “Where are patients at with their health issue?”
-People who have recently developed a health condition will likely have a very different perspective than someone who has had it for years.
-Engagement may be more appropriate or feasible at different times depending on the condition.
+People who have recently developed a health issue will likely have a very different perspective than someone who has had it for years.
+Engagement may be more appropriate or feasible at different times depending on the health issue.

 - “How can I ensure a diversity of perspectives are involved in my research project?”
 The best way to determine what participatory approaches will be the most inclusive is to talk with communities and ask how they would prefer to be engaged.

-- The Earlier the Better – Start engagement at the earliest possible stage of research.
+- The Earlier the Better – Start engagement at the earliest possible stage of the research project.

 - Be Accessible – It takes time and effort to build these relationships.